Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fft-ifft-aie-only.rst

 =================================
-FFT/IFFT 1CH DIT (AI Engine only)
+FFT/IFFT 1CH DIT (AI Engine-only)
 =================================

-This is a single channel, decimation in time (DIT) implementation.
+This is a single-channel, decimation in time (DIT) implementation.
 It has a configurable point size, data type, forward/reverse direction, scaling (as a shift), cascade length, static/dynamic point size, window size, interface API (stream/window), and parallelism factor.

 Entry Point
 ===========

-The graph entry point is the following:
+The graph entry point is as follows:

 .. code-block::